-Drug:

-Brentuximab Vedotin (Adcetris)
+Drug: Brentuximab Vedotin (Adcetris)

-Submitter's Funding Request:
+Submitted Funding Request:

-For Hodgkin lymphoma patients after failure of autologous stem cell transplant (ASCT) or after failure of at least two prior therapies in patients who are not ASCT candidates
+For Hodgkin lymphoma patients after failure of autologous stem cell transplant (ASCT) or after failure of at least two prior therapies in patients who are not ASCT candidates pERC RECOMMENDATION

-Submitted By: Seattle Genetics, Inc.
+Submitted By: Manufactured By:

-Manufactured By: Seattle Genetics, Inc.
+Seattle Genetics, Inc. Seattle Genetics, Inc.

-NOC Date:
+NOC Date: Submission Date:

-February 1, 2013

-Submission Date: March 14, 2013
+February 1, 2013 March 14, 2013

+Initial Recommendation: Final Recommendation:

-Initial Recommendation Issued: July 5, 2013
+July 5, 2013 August 29, 2013

-DERC RECOMMENDATION

 The pCODR Expert Review Committee (pERC) recommends funding brentuximab vedotin (Adcetris) in patients with Hodgkin lymphoma, conditional on the cost-effectiveness being improved to an acceptable level.
-Funding should be for patients with Hodgkin lymphoma who have relapsed disease following autologous stem cell transplant (ASCT) and who have an ECOG performance status of 0 or 1. pERC made this recommendation because the Committee considered that there may be a net clinical benefit of brentuximab based on a non-randomized, non-comparative phase two study in which a meaningful proportion of patients experienced a durable complete response, pERC also considered that the patient population to whom this recommendation applies is small and has no other effective therapeutic options.
-A randomized controlled trial was not thought to be feasible.
-However, pERC noted that because of the considerable uncertainty in the magnitude of clinical benefit, due to limitations of the non-randomized, noncomparative evidence, there was also considerable uncertainty in the costeffectiveness of brentuximab.
-This led to a wide range of incremental costeffectiveness estimates, all of which pERC considered unacceptable.
+Funding should be for patients with Hodgkin lymphoma who have relapsed disease following autologous stem cell transplant (ASCT) and who have an ECOG performance status of 0 or 1. pERC made this recommendation because the Committee considered that there may be a net clinical benefit of brentuximab based on a meaningful proportion of patients experiencing a durable complete response. pERC also considered that the patient population to whom this recommendation applies is small and has no other effective therapeutic options; also, a randomized controlled trial was not thought to be feasible.
+However, pERC acknowledged that because of the non-randomized, non-comparative phase two study design, there was considerable uncertainty around the magnitude of the benefit and in the cost-effectiveness of brentuximab.
+This led to a wide range of incremental cost-effectiveness estimates, all of which pERC considered unacceptable.
 Therefore, brentuximab could not be considered cost-effective at the submitted price.

 pERC did not recommend funding brentuximab in patients with Hodgkin lymphoma who are not candidates for ASCT and who have relapsed disease following at least two prior multi-agent chemotherapies.
-This patient population was not included in the non-randomized non-comparative phase two study, therefore, pERC considered there was insufficient evidence to determine if there was a clinical benefit in this population.
+This patient population was not included in the non-randomized non-comparative phase two study, therefore, pERC considered there was insufficient evidence to determine if there was a clinical benefit in this patient population.